PlayboyPrime/ModalMod/Explanations.md

 This category contains options that will happen after a modal has been submitted.

-## Variables you can use in sendMessage.channelId:
+## Variables you can use in sendMessage.channelId and sendEmbed.channelId:

 |Variable|Replacement|
 |--------|-----------|